 You decided to splurge on a car that you can’t afford.
 The auto dealer was very persuasive—so against your better judgment, you decide to go ahead and sign the purchase contract.
 Now, several months later, you feel handcuffed to the car.
 You know that you cannot afford it and are not sure how you even got approved for such high payments.
 What are your options?
 Well.. that depends.

-- Packing the payments – Sometimes dealers will pack the loan by adding extra things that you did not ask for, such as warranties and GAP insurance.
-Afterwards, when you try to sell the car, you are surprised to discover that your loan is “underwater” or you owe much more than the car is worth.
+Sometimes dealers will pack the loan by adding extra things that you did not ask for, such as warranties and GAP insurance.
+Afterward, when you try to sell the car, you are surprised to discover that your loan is “underwater” or you owe much more than the car is worth.
 This could be a sign of packed payments.

 If you are the victim of any of the above auto fraud scams, you might be able to return the vehicle or sue the auto dealer or finance company for fraud and recover damages.
 You need to talk to an auto fraud attorney to learn exactly what rights you have.